$Z$-critical connections and Bridgeland stability conditions: Existence of -critical connections on -stable bundles

-As in \cref{lemma:linearisation}, each term of the expansion of the linearisation will be wedge products of three types of terms: \begin{enumerate} \item $\partial_{\epsilon} \db_{\epsilon} - \db_{\epsilon} \partial_{\epsilon} $; \item $\omega$; \item $\tilde U$. \end{enumerate} The former arises from linearising the curvature operator, while the latter two terms are not bundle-valued, and so do not change upon varying the connection.
+\begin{proof} As in \cref{lemma:linearisation}, each term of the expansion of the linearisation will be a wedge product of three types of terms: \begin{enumerate} \item $\partial_{\epsilon} \db_{\epsilon} - \db_{\epsilon} \partial_{\epsilon} $; \item $\omega$; \item $\tilde U$. \end{enumerate} The former arises from linearising the curvature operator, while the latter two terms are not bundle-valued, and so do not change upon varying the connection.

 We will compare the first term with the same type of term obtained from $\db_{0,\epsilon}$.
 On endomorphisms, the differentials are related by It follows that